fbpx

 The last of my blogging secrets and tips points towards the future and opening up easier ways of working.
 You can write by using your voice first.
 For example, you can speak into your phone and convert it to text via the built-in microphone or use an app like Google Keep.
 A Dictaphone linked to Dragon software is another option.
 If you are a person who finds it easier to talk than write, this might be for you.
 It’s also a skill worth developing to save time and wear and tear on the body.

 Moreover, this is the way of the future.
 With more voice-activated search technologies now available, it is a way for people to find your work.
-You can learn more about voice first in this Creative Penn podcast.
-Having audio versions of your blog posts, books and other content is an accessible way to reach more people.
-For so many reasons, it’s a goal for Quiet Writing to be more voice first, making audio versions of blog posts and here’s a top secret: starting a podcast!
-Watch out for that!
+It also makes it more accessible for people who choose to listen rather than to read and for those with visual impairment.
+Learn more about voice first in this Creative Penn podcast.
+For so many reasons, it’s a goal for Quiet Writing to be more voice first, making audio versions of blog posts and more.
+You can check out my Create Your Story Podcast and also the audiobook of Wholehearted: Self-leadership for women in transition.

 Next steps + further reading